OFS/opae-sdk/samples/hello_afu/README.md

 ```

   This will run the RTL simulator.
 If this step fails it is
   likely that your RTL simulator is not installed properly.
-ModelSim,
-  Questa and VCS are supported.

   The simulator prints a message that it is ready for simulation.
 It also
   prints a message to set the `ASE_WORKDIR` environment variable.
 Open